atharvacc/learn-docker/Making_a_real_project.md

 # Create a NodeJS app, wrap it in a docker container, and access it using Browser ( Not Deploying tho)

 ## 1. Create Node JS WebAPP
+### Node Server setup
+- Look at simple-web for index and dependency file

 ## 2. Create a DockerFile
 ## 3. Build Image from DockerFile
 ## 4. Run Image as container
 ## 5. Connect to webapp from Browser